uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-abstraction-introduction.md

 ###LO 2.1.2 Explain how binary sequences are used to represent digital data.
 - **EK 2.1.2A A finite representation is used to model the infinite mathematical concept of a number.**
 {panel type="teacher-note" summary="Exclusion EK 2.1.2A"}
-EXCLUSION STATEMENT (for - EK 2.1.2A): Binary representations of scientific notation are beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 2.1.2A): Binary representations of scientific notation are beyond the scope of this course and the AP Exam.
 {panel end}
 - **EK 2.1.2B In many programming languages, the fixed number of bits used to represent characters or integers limits the range of integer values and mathematical operations; this limitation can result in over flow or other errors.**
 {panel type="teacher-note" summary="Exclusion EK 2.1.2B"}
-EXCLUSION STATEMENT (for - EK 2.1.2B): Range limitations of any one language, compiler, or architecture are beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 2.1.2B): Range limitations of any one language, compiler, or architecture are beyond the scope of this course and the AP Exam.
 {panel end}
 - EK 2.1.2C In many programming languages, the fixed number of bits used to represent real numbers (as floating-point numbers) limits the range of floating-point values and mathematical operations; this limitation can result in round off and other errors.
 - **EK 2.1.2D The interpretation of a binary sequence depends on how it is used.**
 - EK 2.1.2E A sequence of bits may represent instructions or data.
-- EK 2.1.2F A sequence of bits may represent different types of data in different contexts.
+- **EK 2.1.2F A sequence of bits may represent different types of data in different contexts.**

 ###LO 2.2.1 Develop an abstraction when writing a program or creating other computational artifacts.
 - EK 2.2.1A The process of developing an abstraction involves removing detail and generalizing functionality.
 - EK 2.2.1B An abstraction extracts common features from specific examples in order to generalize concepts.
 - EK 2.2.1C An abstraction generalizes functionality with input parameters that allow software reuse.
 {panel type="teacher-note" summary="Exclusion EK 2.2.1C"}
-EXCLUSION STATEMENT (for - EK 2.2.1C): An understanding of the difference between value and reference parameters is beyond the scope of this course and the AP Exam.
+EXCLUSION STATEMENT (for EK 2.2.1C): An understanding of the difference between value and reference parameters is beyond the scope of this course and the AP Exam.
 {panel end}

 ###LO 2.2.2 Use multiple levels of abstraction to write programs.